morse-simulator/morse/doc/morse/user/sensors/stereo_unit.rst

 Related components
 ------------------

-A stereo bench is composed of two regular :doc:`cameras <camera>` parented to a pan-tilt unit.
+A stereo unit needs to be the parent of one or more :doc:`cameras <video_camera>`.
+Otherwise, it does no useful function.